scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 title: "Safe Initialization"
 ---

-Dotty implements experimental safe initialization check, which can be enabled by the compiler option `-Ycheck-init`.
+Scala 3 implements experimental safe initialization check, which can be enabled by the compiler option `-Ycheck-init`.

 ## A Quick Glance